-The indicator relating to the recruitment of students in receipt of Disabled Students' Allowance, however, shows the University performing consistently below benchmark.
+The indicator relating to the recruitment of students in receipt of Disabled Students' Allowance, however, has in the past shown the University performing below benchmark.
 While the percentage of students in receipt of Disabled Students' Allowance has risen consistently year on year in the student populations analysed, this trend has been matched by a corresponding increase in the benchmark.
 The University proposes to improve the participation of students with disabilities to match or exceed benchmark.
-We will identify additional resources of 1% of the extra fee income to assist us in achieving this objective.
+The most recent figures suggest that the university may have now reached benchmark.
+We will, nevertheless, identify additional resources of 0.5% of the extra fee income to assist us in achieving and maintaining this objective.